Old amalgam fillings replacement with indirect CAD-CAM composite restorations

-Img.
-1 – The initial situation: broken lingual cusp and secondary caries on the premolar.
-Dental amalgam fillings should be constantly monitored as, in aging process, they might present marginal chipping, enamel microfractures or hidden dentinal cracks
+The initial situation presented a broken lingual cusp and secondary caries on the premolar.
+Dental amalgam fillings should be constantly monitored as, in aging process, they might present marginal chipping, enamel micro-fractures or hidden dentinal cracks

-Img.
-13 – Insulation of the premolar with PTFE tape, gentle use of sandblasting (50 microns aluminum oxide powder), etching with phosphoric acid, application of a primer and a bonding agent and cementation of the onlay on the molar using a flowable composite.
+Insulation of the premolar with teflon tape, gentle use of sandblasting (50 microns aluminum oxide powder), etching with phosphoric acid, application of a primer and a bonding agent and cementation of the onlay on the molar using a flowable composite.

 Main tip: Substitution of old dental amalgam fillings by indirect partial CAD/CAM reconstruction is better accomplished by a previous adhesive preparation of the dentinal substrate by Immediate Dentinal Sealing (IDS) and Proximal Box Elevation (PBE), also named as Deep Margin Relocation.